I studied at the

 Language and Social Psychology in Leeuwarden (2012), Multidisciplinary

-Approaches to Language Policy and Planning in Calgary (2013), the Sociolinguistics Symposium in Jyväskylä (2014), Ambiguous Encounters: Anglophone-Francophone Relations in Quebec in Quebec City (2015), and the Sociolinguistics Symposium in Murcia (2016), and Multidisciplinary Approaches to Language Policy and Planning in Toronto (2017).
+Approaches to Language Policy and Planning in Calgary (2013), the Sociolinguistics Symposium in Jyväskylä (2014), Ambiguous Encounters: Anglophone-Francophone Relations in Quebec in Quebec City (2015), the Sociolinguistics Symposium in Murcia (2016), and Multidisciplinary Approaches to Language Policy and Planning in Toronto (2017).

 I also disseminate my research findings to non-academic audiences.
 For example, I have given an interview on C'est la vie, a radio programme on Canada's main broadcaster CBC which informs non-francophones about life in French-speaking Canada.

 I welcome applications from prospective doctoral students wishing to work on topics related to any of my research interests.

 R. Kircher (2016) Montreal’s multilingual migrants: Social identities and

 language attitudes after the proposition of the Quebec Charter of Values.
 In Vera Regan, Chloe Diskin and Jennifer Martyn (eds) Language, Identity and Migration.
 Bern: